geowithus/csmouse/README.md

 ## Usage

 Note that we don't define your CSS class selector, you choose whatever you want.

+### Selector styling

 There are two coloring classes:

 1. :hover class, like:
 ```css
 .selector:hover